Mal Young: Personal life

 Young is married to singer Mari Wilson, whom he met at a charity function in 2001.

 Recognition

-In September 1999, he gave the Huw Weldon Royal Television Society lecture at their Cambridge convention.
+In September 1999, Young gave the Huw Weldon Royal Television Society lecture at their Cambridge convention.
 In July 2004, in a poll of industry experts conducted by Radio Times, he was voted the 9th-most powerful person in television drama.
 In May 2005, he received a special award for his contribution to television from ITV's Soap Awards.
 He was the producer of the widely derided Desperate Scousewives.
-In November 2019, he received a Doctor of Letters (DLitt) from Glasgow Caledonian University in recognition of his outstanding contribution to British television and his support of and commitment to GCU's MA TV Fiction Writing students, where he is a visiting Professor.
+In November 2019, he received a Doctor of Letters (DLitt) from Glasgow Caledonian University in recognition of his outstanding contribution to British television and his support of and commitment to GCU's MA TV Fiction Writing students, where he is a visiting professor.